GaloisInc/FAW/all/plugin-dialects/README.md

 metrics could be used to rank partitions after they're discovered--but this didn't perform any better than just ranking them in the order they were discovered by the greedy algorithm.

+### Mutually exclusive features only

+The dialect wizard is intended for root cause analysis, but it can only find root causes when they are mutually exclusive with each other.
+This is a scope limitation of the tool, and something that could potentially be relaxed in a future version, provided that the tractability of the search problem can be maintained.

 ## Usage